Moreland Neighborhood History

 Check back often as more stories are added!

 Moreland Voices: hear oral history interviews of Moreland residents.

 Historic Images of Moreland:

 - Moreland Elementary School historic photographs, Shaker Heights Collection, Cleveland Memory.

 - Moreland Neighborhood historic photographs, Shaker Heights Collection, Cleveland Memory.

 - Moreland Historic Images, Planning Department, City of Shaker Heights.

-The Moreland History Working Group meets monthly and consists of residents of Moreland neighborhood, independent scholars, and representatives of:
+The Moreland History Working Group consists of residents of Moreland neighborhood, independent scholars, and representatives of: